mohamedsaif/ai-hub-gateway-landing-zone/README.md

         - Creating new API revision with updated clusters and routes
         - Updating the API revision to be current (which will result in immediate creation of new cache entry with the updated clusters and routes)
         - API revision number is part of the cache key for both clusters and routes.
+        - If configuration roll back is critical, you might want to add the routing policies directly in OpenAI API - All Operations policy scope (as policy fragments don't support revisions).
     - **Multi-region support**: Each clusters array will be stored with region name as part of the cache key to allow for multi-region support.

 Based on this implementation, APIM should be able to do advanced routing based on the region and model in addition to the priority and throttling status.